AlexaPaneva/AlexaPaneva/README.md

 ### Hi there 👋
 # 💫 About Me:
-🌱I'm currently studying in Software University<br>I'm looking to develop my skills<br>⚡I'm a book lover
+🌱I'm currently studying in Software University<br>🎯I'm looking to develop my skills<br>⚡I'm a book lover

 ## 🌐 Socials: